Jeremy Fall: Mental health advocacy

 Fall is an advocate for mental healthcare assistance.
-Fall's own struggles with mental health and anxiety dating back to his childhood served, in part, as motivation for his podcast, an objective of which is to stimulate conversation around mental health.
-Fall is involved with the Mental Health Coalition, for which he currently serves as an ambassador.
+Fall's own struggles with mental health and anxiety dating back to his childhood served, as motivation for his podcast, which discusses mental health.
 In May 2021, Fall appeared on The Mental Health Coalition's 1-2-1 series to discuss topics and issues surrounding mental health.
-Fall believes that food and hospitality can be leveraged as a medium to address and discuss mental health and wellbeing.

-In 2021, Fall also appeared on the cover of Sand Magazine as well as served as Guest Editor for the edition in an examination focusing on mental health and comfort food.
+In 2021, Fall also appeared on the cover of Sand Magazine and served as Guest Editor for the edition, which focused on mental health and comfort food.